ETFdb Logo

 • Currencies were all up, with the exception of the U.S. dollar.

-• The greenback (UUP B) fell 0.54% over the past week, as investors became impatient with Trump’s promised tax code overhaul.
+• The greenback (UUP A) fell 0.54% over the past week, as investors became impatient with Trump’s promised tax code overhaul.
 The possibility of a trade war with China also weighed on the currency.

-• For the rolling month, the euro (FXE A) was the worst performer, down 0.35%.
+• For the rolling month, the euro (FXE C+) was the worst performer, down 0.35%.

-• Emerging currencies (CEW A) recovered over the past five days from a considerable drop the previous week.
-(CEW A) has risen 0.61% since last Thursday, extending monthly gains to as much as 2.55%.
+• Emerging currencies (CEW A-) recovered over the past five days from a considerable drop the previous week.
+(CEW A-) has risen 0.61% since last Thursday, extending monthly gains to as much as 2.55%.

 For more ETF analysis, make sure to sign up for our free ETF newsletter.